csmir/Commands.NET/README.md

 #### Dependency Injection

-Having grown into a vital part of building effective and modern applications, Dependency Injection (DI) is an incredinly useful concept to be carried along in the equally modern Commands.NET.
+Having grown into a vital part of building effective and modern applications, Dependency Injection (DI) is an incredibly useful concept to be carried along in the equally modern Commands.NET.
-It integrates this feature deeply into its architecture and supports it across the whole API.
+It integrates this feature deeply into its architecture and supports use across the whole API.

 You can provide an `IServiceProvider` at execution to inject modules with dependencies, in accordance to the conventions `Microsoft.Extensions.DependencyInjection` follows.